Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 2. As a site owner, I want to sell products so that the site can begin to make profit.

-3. As a site owner, I want to sell exercise plans so that the sites users can access specialised fitness content.
+3. As a site owner, I want to sell exercise plans so that the site's users can access specialised fitness content.

 4. As a site owner, I want to sell nutrition plans so that the users of the site can supplement their exercise plans.